funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/git/create-cmd-line-tool/create-cmd-line-tool.md

 ![01](01.png)

 .NET Core 3.0 provides [in-built feature](https://docs.microsoft.com/en-usarchive/msdn-magazine/2019/march/net-parse-the-command-line-with-system-commandline) for handling command line parameters, but I will stay with ```CommandLineParser```.
-I thing this library is much more convenient for use as it is self-descriptive.
+I thing this library is much more convenient for use as it is self-descriptive and allows me have all information about parameters and their settings in one file.

 ```CommandLineParser``` takes care only for command options, so there is freedom for create contracts for command with respect to their options.